-Newer studies suggest CBD may be an allosteric modifier (changing the shape of receptors, allowing the receptors to function better) and/or an inhibitor of the enzymes that breakdown our endocannabinoids.
-This is when our own endocannabinoids can activate CB2 receptors, and could be how we get the benefits from CBD products.
+Newer studies suggest CBD may influence cannabinoid receptor shape and/or inhibit the enzymes that breakdown our endocannabinoids.
+This means our own endocannabinoids can then activate CB2 receptors, and could be how we get the benefits from CBD products.

-Even better, the CB2™ Hemp Seed Oil version provides the exact essential fatty acids that our bodies use to create more CB2 receptors and even our own endocannabinoids!
+Even better, the CB2™ Hemp Seed Oil version provides the exact essential fatty acids that our bodies use to create more of our own endocannabinoids!

 CB2™ Hemp Seed Oil(ingestible): Take 1-2 tbs daily with meals.
 Start with 1/2 tbs and slowly increase to your preferred dose.
 Use raw and unheated.
 Try using as a salad dressing, or blend into smoothies, protein or green drinks, and any other healthy recipe that does not involve heat or cooking, or consume directly off the spoon.

 CB2™ Wellness Blend(aromatherapy/topical): Best used through direct inhalation (place about 3 drops in your hand, rub hands together, cup around nose/mouth, and take slow, deep breaths).
-May be used as a natural flavour (for example, 2-5 drops may be be added to a tablespoon of any edible oil of your choosing), or even used topically for targeted local relief (dilute in a carrier oil for sensitive skin).
+May be used as a natural flavour (for example, 2-5 drops may be be added to a tablespoon of any edible oil of your choosing), or even used topically for targeted local relief (use a carrier oil).